cloudytuts/website/content/en/tutorials/kubernetes/how-to-add-entire-directory-of-files-to-configmap.md

     Learn how to add an entire directory of files to your ConfigMap for mounting in a deployment or pod.
 ---

-In this tutorial, you will learn how to store an entire directory of files in ConfigMap, without adding them individually.
+In this tutorial, you will learn how to store an entire directory of files in ConfigMap, and avoid having to add them all individually.
+The `kubectl create configmap` supports targeting an entire directory of files and storing each on as a data key within a new ConfigMap.

 Most use cases of ConfigMap are to store parameters for an application.
 On occasion, individual files are stored for mounting in a deployment or pod.
 These files are typically single config files, such as `my.conf` or `mongod.conf`.